 is an illustrator, artist, & writer who lives in Vancouver, BC.
 She is passionate about arts-based publishing, which originally began with a love for graphic novels and zines.
-She studied at Emily Carr Institute of Art and Design, earning a degree in Visual Arts, this focus on visual and social-based content development inspired her to pursue a career focused on communications and community programming.
+She studied at Emily Carr Institute of Art and Design, earning a degree in Visual Arts, through her studies she found that learning about visual and social-based content development inspired her to pursue a career that explored communications and community programming.

 Karlene is from the Tsilhqot’in, Carrier and Okanagan Nations, with strong ties to her mother’s territory.
 She has spent the majority of her life in the Lower Mainland of British Columbia and has lived in Vancouver for over a decade.

 Professionally, she enjoys working at the community level and has worked for numerous arts- and health-based organizations.
 She continuously works at creating spaces that are engaging and inclusive; as well as developing leadership skills and facilitating leadership capacity, in group- and team-based situations.

 From 2012-2015, Karlene worked as the Communications Director at grunt gallery, an Artist-Run Centre in Vancouver, BC.
 In 2016, Karlene returned to grunt gallery as a member of their Board of Directors.
 She currently works at the University of British Columbia as an Arts Academic Advisor for Indigenous students.

 For more information on my background with exhibitions and past publications, please click here.